Look at me! Hey! Over here . . . Guys?

 Despite the odds against finding a quality book, you should try to read.
 It’s good for you, and here’s the proof: Researchers at the Yale School of Public Health published their findings in Social Science & Medicine (a reputable journal) that people who read a book – not a periodical – for half an hour a day lived 23 months longer.
 We can all agree; that beats dieting and exercise.

 So read.
-For openers, read the third and forth in my series.
-(Read the first and second later.
-Still playing the successive approximations game.)
+An immodest suggestion: try my novels; I honestly believe you will find them rewarding.
+(But hold off on reading the second, Ornithology.
+There's room for improvement.)
 Check out the evergreens, the heavyweights, the classics, the new stuff.
 If only one percent of the annual production of new novels is any good, that’s 200 quality books each week.
 Hey!
 You just learned you’ve added two years to your life of quiet desperation; you have plenty of time to read.

 Get to it.